GSA/digitalgov.gov/content/posts/2013-04-26-how-to-do-usability-testing-with-kids.md

 ---
+url: /2013/04/26/how-to-do-usability-testing-with-kids/
 date: 2013-04-26 5:02:56 -0400
-title: 'How to Do Usability Testing with Kids'
+title: How to Do Usability Testing with Kids
 summary: ' What do kids know about Web design?
 As we found out, quite a lot.
 Recently our&nbsp;DigitalGov User Experience Program&nbsp;teamed up with the&nbsp;Kids.gov&nbsp;team to get some big time feedback from some pint-sized testers in a hallway test.
 We tested with almost 20 kids ages 6 to 14 at our GSA office, made'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DigitalGov User Experience Program